gabemarshall/Brosec/README.md

 ====

 <a name="sticker">Want a free Brosec sticker?</a>
-<br><br> Submit a pull request, create an issue, or just send feedback to <gabemarshall@me.com> and I'll happily send you a sticker (supplies limited).
+<br><br> Submit a pull request, create an issue, or just send feedback to <gabemarshall@me.com> and I'll happily send you a sticker (supplies limited, free shipping to continental US only).

 Otherwise you can order one from [StickerMule](https://www.stickermule.com/marketplace/10877-brosec-security-for-bros)